alejandropal/tengine-dynamic-upstream-test/README.md

 When using [upstream dynamic's tengine module](https://tengine.taobao.org/document/http_upstream_dynamic.html), `upstream_response_time` and `upstream_addr` nginx variables behaves extrangely.

-Despite the fallback configuration I use, the `upstream_response_time` and register two values, even if the connection was kept alive.
+Despite the fallback configuration I use, the `upstream_response_time` and `upstream_addr` register two values, even if the connection was kept alive.
 Note that I have set `proxy_next_upstream off;` to avoid retries on failed upstream connections.

 ### Example Configuration